 And then, coming to me in waves, there it was!
 At the far end of the fields was a church in the distance and from there the sweetest music came towards me.
 I could barely hear it at first but then it got slightly louder.
 And it was beautiful!
 High girls voices, singing a heavenly tune, Gregorian music carried by male Bass voices mixed with Altos and Sopranos, and then these boys and girls again!
 I just didn’t understand, how could I understand (I was only 8), that this music was coming from that church at such an early hour in the morning, the sun only just getting up.

 I have never understood why since and nobody could tell me at the time what it was or why and the farmer just shrugged, unable to understand my questions in Dutch.
 It is a memory that has always stayed with me and by times popped up, giving me a feeling of peace.
-And I can even picture that meadow and the distant white chapel across at the other side when I close my eyes.
+And I can even picture that meadow and the distant white chapel across at the other side again when I close my eyes.